lockss/lockss-rtd-manual/docs/installing/installer.rst

       [Warning] Leaving firewalld unchanged; see manual for details

-   and :program:`install-lockss` will immediately proceed to the next phase, :ref:`configuring-ufw` (:numref:`configuring-ufw`).
+   and :program:`install-lockss` will keep going.
 But K3s may malfunction without further intervention; see :doc:`/troubleshooting/firewalld` for details.

 .. error::

-   Below are some error conditions you may encounter and what to do about them.
+   Below are some error conditions you may encounter here and what to do about them.

    .. dropdown:: :program:`firewalld` configuration attempt fails